Learn which 7 things you could and should take into consideration before renting a car in New Zealand.

 Some car hire companies do not allow you to take their cars across islands on the ferry.

-Budget Car Rental for example will provide you with a car on each island, meaning that you would leave one car in for example Wellington, make the trip over on the ferry, and then pick up another car in Picton.
+Some car rental companies will provide you with a car on each island, meaning that you would leave one car in, for example, Wellington on the North Island, make the trip over on the ferry, and then pick up another car in Picton on the South Island.

 If you’re not sure whether a car hire company allows their cars to be taken across islands, you can contact them and ask for this information before you decide to rent with them.